 Entrepreneurship and the U.S. Economy

 Entrepreneurship plays a vital role in the growth of the U.S. economy.
 As the primary source for information on the nation’s labor market, the U.S. Bureau of Labor Statistics (BLS) collects data on new businesses and job creation.
-The following highlights from data series produced by BLS Business Employment Dynamics (BED) program provide some insights on the contribution of new and small businesses to the number of businesses and jobs in the economy.
+The following highlights from data series produced by BLS Business Employment Dynamics (BED) program provide insight on the contribution of young and small businesses to the overall number of businesses and jobs in the economy.

 Business establishment age

 The BED data series on age of establishment tracks cohorts of new business establishments “born” in the same year and reports on their associated employment.
-The number of new business establishments (establishments that are less than 1 year old in any given year) tends to rise and fall with the business cycle of the overall economy.
-As shown in chart 1, the number of new establishments for the year ending in March 2010 was lower than any other year since the series began.
+The number of new business establishments (establishments that are less than 1 year old in any given year) tends to rise and fall with the business cycle of the overall economy (see chart 1).
 (Data by age are not available prior to 1994.)

 Survival rates for establishments vary by industry.
 The health care and social assistance industry, for example, consistently ranks among the industries with the highest survival rates over time, while construction ranks among the lowest.
 (See chart 4.)